fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/hello_world_explanation.md

 Functions form a reusable pieces of code.
 Function `square` can be called as many times as wanted without the need to write it's body again.

 **Every executable C++ program must have a main function** (you can build non-executable libraries but that's not the scope of this tutorial).
+More about program start later.

 **Identifiers**